jakaya123/adsoft/README.md

 # Adsoft
-This is an AI to show ads to targeted age group.
+This is an AI to show pictures to targeted age group.